jakarlse88/reimagined-octo-eureka/RelationalModel.md

 The purpose of `JOIN` is to "combine" two or more tables, creating one big table containing information from all combined tables.

 #### Inner Join
+Generally, when leaving `JOIN` unqualified, we mean `INNER JOIN`.

+Formally, we perform an `INNER JOIN` on the tables `T1` and `T2` according to the condition `T2.[FK]T1Id = T1.[PK]Id`.
+The join condition must always be specified.
+In a `JOIN`, the foreign key of one table references a candidate key of another table (often the primary key).

+A primary key can consist of many columns.
+In this case, a join condition could look like this:

+`R1.Attr1 = R2.Attr3 AND R1.Attr2 = R2.Attr4`

+Given the two tables `Customer` and `Order`, with the latter having a `CustomerId` foreign key referencing `Customer`'s primary key `Id`, an inner join will return a list of all orders together with their respective customers.
+However, it will not return customers with no order.

+An `INNER JOIN` will only return results when there is a record in the table on both sides of the join.

+#### Outer Join
+An `OUTER JOIN` can return rows from one table even when there is no corresponding row in the other table.
+Building on the example from the last section, it can return all customers together with any orders they've placed, including customers who haven't placed any orders.

+A `LEFT JOIN` returns all rows from the left table, even if there are no matches in the right table.
+That is to say, if the `ON` clause matches zero records in the right table, the join will still return a row in the result, with `NULL` in each column from the right table.

+For `RIGHT JOIN`, reverse the above.

+`FULL JOIN` combines the results of both left and right outer joins.
+The joined table will contain all records from both tables, with `NULL` for missing matches on both sides.

+#### Natural Join
+A _natural join_ is a regular join.
+If the two relations being joins have columns that appear in both relations (ie. exactly the same name in both tables), the join can be implicit.

 ## Relational Data Model
 The _relational data model_ makes sure data is entered and/or updated in one place only, containing a number of linked tables that provide access to all data related to a particular record, or set of records.